tate

 Per his grave marker in Odd Fellows cemetery, John P. Tate was born 6 September 1905 and died 7 November 1907.
 [His death predated death certificates in Wilson County.]

 In the 1910 census of Wilson, Wilson County: barber Noah Tate, 28; wife Hattie, 24; and children John P., 3, and Helen, 2.
-[The Tates apparently named a second child after his recently deceased brother.]
+[The Tates apparently named a second son after their recently deceased son.]

 Noah John Tate registered for the World War I draft in Wilson County in 1918.
 Per his draft registration card, he was born 6 November 1876; lived at 208 North Pender Street; was a self-employed barber at 213 East Nash Street; and his nearest relative was wife Hattie Tate.
 He was described as tall, of medium build, with brown eyes, and black hair.
 He signed his card with his full name.